Mercedes-Benz Force Charge 0% Hybrid Battery

 - Go to control units and select Battery Management System (BMS)

-- Under BMS control unit, you can turn on high-voltage battery charging.
+- Under the BMS control unit, you can turn on high-voltage battery charging.
 While the battery is charging, you should see Boost Mode activate.
 Allow the high-voltage battery to charge.
 It can take a few hours to charge the hybrid battery.

 - It can take several hours for the hybrid battery to charge.